 One could argue that by way of the motor oil’s viscosity and display of the “API Shield,” it could be interpreted the product must meet the ILSAC GF-6B standard.
 A consumer, however, following the guidance in their owner’s manual and looking for ILSAC GF-6A or GF-6B on the label may not find it on the motor oil of their choice.

 Similar confusion may come into play for installers whether purchasing products from a marketer or providing information to a customer.
-If the motor oil label or documentation does not have an “A” or “B” claim following the “ILSAC GF-6” designation, questions may arise.
+If the motor oil label or documentation does not have an “A” or “B” suffix following the “ILSAC GF-6” designation, questions may arise.